HarlincolnSinghThandi/Flight-Ticket-Booking-System/README.md

 👉 Anything written between the two # tags in the code is the instruction(s) for you.
 Read the instruction and then replace that line of the code as the given instruction.

+👉 There's a separate file (Create Table. in this repository to create tables for storing user/customer data in this project.
+You may run the file to create tables.
+This is completely optional, even if you don't run this file, tables will however be created when you run the main file (FlightTicketBookingSystem.py).

 👉 At the end of the ticket booking process, the system send you the email with all of your details.
 So you may need to create a google account to send the email and disable the gmail's SMTP settings, check online how to do so.
 >I created a new google account to send emails, you may do the same and delete the account when you're done with your project

 ---

-## PACKAGES YOU NEED BEFORE PUTTING YOUR HANDS ON THIS PROJECT
+## <ins>PACKAGES YOU NEED BEFORE PUTTING YOUR HANDS ON THIS PROJECT</ins>
+### BASIC REQUIREMENTS
+1. Python (install python version that supports Tkinter and MySQL Connector, for example, python version 3.7 or 3.8)
+2. MySQL

+### PACKAGE REQUIREMENTS
-1. Tkinter
+1. Tkinter (pip install tk)
-2. MySql Connecter
+2. MySQL Connecter (pip install mysql-connector-python)
 3. Random
 4. Time
 5. smtplib
-6. ssl
+6. ssl (pip install ssl)
->Time and Random package comes with python so you don't need to install it via command prompt or cmd.
+>Time, random and smtplib is part of python's standard library, so you do not have to install it via command prompt or cmd.
+Just in case if you experience installation errors, check for the solution the same.